Shubhendra Rao: Teacher

-As someone who is amongst the last of his generation learning under the age-old 'Guru-Shishya parampara', Shubhendra continues to teach those who seek him out.
+Rao is amongst the last of his generation learning under the age-old 'Guru-Shishya parampara', which Shubhendra continues to teach.
 As an impaneled Guru of the Indian Council for Cultural Relations, many students from all over the world learn from him.
-Some of them stay for 6–8 years at a stretch, some spend a few months every year with him and others continue to learn from him all year round.
+Some of them stay for 6–8 years at a stretch, some spend a few months every year with him, and others continue to learn from him year round.

 Shubhendra and Saskia Rao Foundation

-The Shubhendra & Saskia Rao Foundation is a nonprofit organization that stands for Music every child's birthright!
-The Foundation is a way to help under privileged children to realize their full potential through music.
+The Shubhendra & Saskia Rao Foundation is a nonprofit organization which has the mission statement of "Music [being] every child's birthright!"
+The Foundation aims to help under privileged children to realize their full potential through music.

-They have introduced a new approach to music education in their specially developed curriculum for India: ‘Music4All: a Glocalizedmusic education to empower youth’.
+Their approach to music education in their specially developed curriculum for India: ‘Music4All: a Globalized music education to empower youth’.
 The Foundation is currently working with over 150 school children from the Nizamuddin Basti to empower them through music, conducts outreach programs for adults, teacher trainings and organizes random music events and concerts throughout the city.

 Personal life

 Shubhendra Rao married Saskia Rao-de Haas on 3 February 2001.
-They are blessed with a son, Ishaan who is learning the Piano and Sitar, showing signs of the genes he has inherited.
+They have a son, Ishaan who is learning the piano and sitar.